Easy recipe for baked boneless skinless chicken thighs in cast iron skillet.

 In a few easy steps (no brining required) you can turn them into a delicious weeknight dinner with a variety of flavorful personality options for the pan sauce.
 (We list a few ideas for tasty twists below.)

 Note that you start on the stove top and finish in the oven even though you can make this dish on the stove top only if an oven is not an option.
-We favor the combination approach because the dry oven heat contributes to a nice, crispy finish on top of the baked skinless thighs.
+We favor the combination approach because the dry oven heat contributes to a nice, crispy finish on top of the baked thighs.
 At the same time on the inside they remain moist and juicy, being partially submerged in the pan liquids.

-What You’ll Need for Boneless Skinless Chicken Thighs in Oven
+Ingredients You’ll Need for Boneless Skinless Chicken Thighs in Oven

 Boneless skinless chicken thighs.
 Be sure to defrost them ahead of time, then bring them to room temperature before you start cooking (about 15 minutes on the countertop does it).